ChandinaNilukshi1/My-Digital-CV/README.md

 ## Summary

-Experienced software engineer with a proven track record of delivering high-quality software solutions.
-Skilled in full-stack web development, cloud computing, and machine learning.
-Strong problem-solving abilities with a focus on clean code and best practices.
-Passionate about leveraging technology to drive business growth and innovation.
+Dedicated, English as a Second Language (ESL) teacher with 18+ years’ experience teaching in government schools in educating primary and secondary school students.
+Passionate about motivating students to develop skills and produce significant academic achievements.

 ---